ApurvShah007/Algorithmic-Trading/README.md

 1) Step 1 is identifying which stock statistics are actually important to visualize and what the mean.
 It is also important to get accustomed with the very powerful Pandas Library and other complementary libraries such as Matplotlib and NumPy and SciPy and seaborn.

-2) Step 2 is understanding the widely used Financial Stratergies and the basic financial concepts that govern the everyday trading process.
+2) Step 2 is understanding the widely used Financial Strategies and the basic financial concepts that govern the everyday trading process.
 It also important to understand what are the key indicators while making a decision and also crucial to know that no-one should rely on a single indicator to make a decision.
 I have resorted mainly to the Bloomberg Marketing Concepts and other few online educatoinal courses to get a good hang and understanding of some of the basic concepts.

 3) Steo 3 is learning and understanding the underlying machine-learning techniques and trying to recognize which one is more effective and what kind of data is to be fed in which kind of model.